-It might have went unnoticed, but, until now, all arguments are relying on the reasonable assumption that these icons are easily understood by each and every person seeing them–they have to be common ground in order to be understood.
+It might have gone unnoticed, but, until now, all arguments are relying on the reasonable assumption that these icons are easily understood by each and every person seeing them–they have to be common ground in order to be understood.
 Just like in the case of a language, icons are affected by our cultural backgrounds, and anyone can interpret one in his own particular way.
 Now, the reason why icons do carry their proper meaning, and they’re doing it in the most diverse of habitats which is the web, is because of prior exposure.

 Media control icons

 In order to illustrate this phenomenon, let us take a closer look at the iconic media control symbols that practically everyone is familiar with and see where they’re stemming from.

 Out of all the media controls, record is the one that sets itself apart, as it does not control the current media that’s handled by the program or device, but future media that is to be recorded.
 This particularity is also graphically noticeable with the help of its round shape and attention-grabbing red color.

 Nevertheless, if we were to leave its familiarity aside for a few moments, it may not occur to us where this symbol drew its inspiration from since the symbol itself is most probably our visual representation for the act of recording and not the other way around.
 As refutable and contestable as this can be, the most probable source behind this symbol is the red light found in cameras while on air.

 The reason these three are grouped this way is their direct connection to cassette players.
 Cassettes have a natural direction in order to play sound properly, and this is emphasized by play’s rightward-pointing, arrow-resembling shape.
 Rewind and fast-forward use a secondary triangle to stress speed apart from direction.